AbbasAli-01/Personal-Website/README.md

 4. Replace portfolio projects with your own work
 5. Update the copyright year in the footer if needed

-### Images
-The website currently uses placeholder images from Unsplash.
-To use your own images:

-1. Replace the background image URLs in the CSS file
-2. Add your own portfolio project images
-3. Replace the profile image on the About page
-4. Replace testimonial author images

 ## Browser Compatibility
 The website is compatible with all modern browsers including: